SecretFoundation/docs/docs/dev/quickstart.md

 ]
 ```

-### Instantiate the Smart Contract
+### Instantiate the smart contract

 At this point the contract's been uploaded and stored on the testnet, but there's no "instance."

 This is like `discovery migrate` which handles both the deploying and creation of the contract instance, except in Cosmos the deploy-execute process consists of 3 steps rather than 2 in Ethereum.
 You can read more about the logic behind this decision, and other comparisons to Solidity, in the [cosmwasm documentation](https://www.cosmwasm.com/docs/getting-started/smart-contracts).
 These steps are:

 1. Upload Code - Upload some optimized wasm code, no state nor contract address (example Standard ERC20 contract)
 2. Instantiate Contract - Instantiate a code reference with some initial state, creates new address (example set token name, max issuance, etc for my ERC20 token)
-3. Execute Contract - This may support many different calls, but they are all unprivileged usage of a previously instantiated contract, depends on the contract design (example: Send ERC20 token, grant approval to other contract)
+3. Execute Contract - This may support many different calls, but they are all unprivileged usage of a previously instantiated contract; depends on the contract design (example: send ERC20 token, grant approval to other contract)

 To create an instance of this project we must also provide some JSON input data, a starting count.